kcherr1/Fall2020_CSC403_Project/README.md

 2. Once the matrix is created, I then loop through it and everywhere there is a 1, I created a new PictureBox named "PictureWall_#" at the cooresponding location on the form and updated the count of number of walls.
 3. Then I modified the existing code, so instead of using the old walls, I loop through all these new pictureboxes and created colliders for them so that the player and enemy characters would bounce off of them.
 4. Now I had to randomly place the player and enemy characters in open areas of the map.
 I did this by creating a while loop checking if the player/enemy object was null.
 If it was, then I grabbed a 2 random integers (between 1 and the size of the map minus 1).
 I then used these two numbers to check the map matrix to see if the value was 0 (open), and if so place the character/enemy there.
 If it was 1, then I just looped back through until the character/enemy was placed.
 ---

+# **Yusuff Afeez** #
+## **User Story 1**: As a user, I want to assign unique intro voice to selected avatar out of the bunch of avatars available.
+I went about this by doing the following:
+1. I created audio files with each corresponding to a particular avatar.
+2. I used a pitch change application to modulate the pitch of the audio file
+3. Thereafter, I downloaded the modified audio file and saved it inside the bin folder of the repository.
+4. The third step is repeated for all the remaining audio files.
+5. I wrote the corresponding line of codes to run this added feature by editing the FrmLevel
+6. I believe all to be working fine as I have tested it and it worked.

+## **User Story 2**: As a player, I want to be able to control my game using pause and play control functions.
+1. This is achieved by modifying the existing switch statements and added to it another case that made spacebar key to be the control.
+2. I also add a GamePursed function to the body of code already existing.
+Part of the task of this code is to note down the time at the point of pausing the game so that whenever the game is resumed by pressing the spacebar key, the time will start from where it was before.
+3. At the end, I checked it out on my local machine and found all to be working well.